kubernetes-sigs/cluster-api-provider-azure/docs/development.md

 #### Customizing the cluster deployment

-Here is a list of commonly overriden configuration parameters (the full list is available in `templates/cluster-template.yaml`):
+Here is a list of commonly overridden configuration parameters (the full list is available in `templates/cluster-template.yaml`):

 ```bash
 # Cluster settings.